odai307/fantasy-duel/README.md

-# FantasyDuel GH
+# FantasyDuel

-FantasyDuel GH is a fantasy football competition platform for Ghana-based users.
+FantasyDuel is a fantasy football competition platform.
 Players can register, log in, join duels, create pools, and compete on leaderboards.

-## Suggested Repository Names

-If you want a strong GitHub repo name, these are solid options:

-1. `fantasyduel-gh` (recommended)
-2. `fantasyduel-ghana`
-3. `fantasyduel-platform`
-4. `fantasyduel-web`

 ## Tech Stack